 UMass Dartmouth Internship Program

-Interns will be on-site full-time at WHOI in Woods Hole, MA, January 3-13 and March 6-10, 2023.
-WHOI campus housing is provided at no charge.
-A stipend of $680/week and a meal allowance of $150/week are provided for the 3 weeks at WHOI.
+Interns will be on-site full-time at WHOI in Woods Hole, MA, January 5-16 (weekends excluded) and March 16-20, 2026.
+WHOI campus housing is provided at no charge (travel allowance available if students prefer to commute).
+A stipend of $680/week is provided for the 3 weeks at WHOI.
 Stipend provided for UMassD on-campus research through the Undergraduate Research Incentive Program (URIP).

-The research project will introduce interns to types of lab-based research career opportunities that exist locally, and it may serve as a stepping stone for them to consider graduate studies.
-Research project options for Winter/Spring 2023 are listed below.
+The research project will introduce interns to types of research career opportunities that exist locally, and it may serve as a stepping stone for them to consider graduate studies.
+Research project options for Winter/Spring 2026 are listed below.

-The short course will be 2 hours/day, Tu-Fri, Jan 3-6 and Mon-Thurs, Jan 9-12, including lectures and hands-on activities related to WHOI research on Blue Economy topics such as ocean aquaculture, offshore wind energy, harmful algal blooms, engineering and sensor development, and degradation of organic pollutants.
-The course will be taught in the new Autonomous Vehicles and Sensor Technologies (AVAST) facility.
+The short course will be 2 hours/day, Tues-Fri, Jan 6-9 and 13-16, including lectures and hands-on activities related to WHOI research on Blue Economy topics such as ocean aquaculture, offshore wind energy, harmful algal blooms, engineering and sensor development, and degradation of organic pollutants.
+The course will be taught in the WHOI DeepTech facility.

 1. On-line Application Form - includes contact and academic information, and short answer questions about your educational/career goals and research interests